The 4 2 Offense Revealed With Tips and Strategies

 The main difference between this offense and the 6 2 offense is that the setter is going to be setting when they are in the front row.
 This means that there will only be two attackers during each rotation.

-Here is an example of how the players would line up using this offense:
+Here is an example of how the players would line up using this offense with the top of the image as the volleyball net:

 4 2 offense line up